Mountain Brook School System: Cherokee Bend Elementary School

 Cherokee Bend Elementary (CBE) is a public elementary school formed in 1969 in the Mountain Brook School system.
 One of four schools, it serves kindergarten through sixth grade with approximately 524 students enrolled during the 2007-2008 school year.
 Betsy Bell serves as Principal of the school and Jennifer Galloway is assistant principal.

 Crestline Elementary School

 Crestline Elementary School (CES) is the largest elementary in the Mountain Brook School System and is home to over 700 students.
 Accredited in 1973, Crestline Elementary belongs to the Southern Association of Schools and Colleges and serves kindergarten through sixth grades.
 Christy Christian serves as principal, with Josh Watkins and Catherine Waters as assistant principals.
+It was awarded the National Blue Ribbon Award in 2015 under former principal Laurie King.

 Mountain Brook Elementary School

 Mountain Brook Elementary (MBE) is located in the heart of Mountain Brook Village.
 MBE is a public elementary school in the Mountain Brook School System, serving kindergarten through sixth grades with about 550 students.
 It is the oldest school in the Mountain Brook System.
 The school was constructed in the 1920s.
 Mountain Brook Elementary is also a Leader in Me school and has been recognized as a Lighthouse School.
 Ashley McCombs serves as principal.
-Brannon Aaron serves as the assistant principal.
+Heather Mays serves as the assistant principal.